JossueE/Local-LLM-for-Robots/README.md

 ---
 ## 🎥 Small Demo
-Here’s a **small demo of the Avatar system in action** — showing how the visualization reacts when you say the demo functions.
+Here’s a **small demo of the Avatar system in action** — showing how the visualization reacts when you say the wake-word and trigger the full interaction pipeline.

 [![Watch the demo on YouTube](https://img.youtube.com/vi/PP4M3LmFDbM/hqdefault.jpg)](https://youtu.be/PP4M3LmFDbM)

 When the **wake word is detected**, the avatar changes color and responds with speech.